When the energy market stabilises and deals return, we're here to help you make the switching process as easy as

-You need to give your supplier at least two days notice before you move.
-Your supplier will then arrange for a meter reading to be taken or, more likely, ask you to give them the meter reading yourself.
-This will be used to calculate your final bill and to open new accounts in the name of the new occupier of the premises.
+Try to give your supplier 48 hours' notice before you move.
+Your supplier arranges for a meter reading to be taken or, more likely, ask you to give them the meter reading yourself.
+This is used to calculate your final bill and to open new accounts in the name of the next occupier of the premises.

 Do I incur any charges if I am moving house?

-No. You need to give your existing supplier at least two days’ notice of your move.
-Other than that, you will not incur any penalties for early contract termination in these circumstances.
+No. You should give your existing supplier at least 2 days’ notice of your move.
+Other than that, you won't incur any penalties for early contract termination in these circumstances.

 How can I use energy more efficiently?

-Supply companies are obliged to provide advice on the efficient use of energy in the home to anyone requesting it.
+Energy supply companies are obliged to provide advice on the efficient use of energy in the home to anyone requesting it.
 This advice typically covers home insulation, the efficient use of energy, and information regarding the use of electrical appliances.
-Your supplier also has to provide you with information about getting financial help to make your home more energy efficient.
+Your supplier is also required to provide you with information about getting financial help to make your home more energy efficient.

 What is an Economy 7 meter?

 Economy 7 is the common name for a meter that measures energy at 2 different rates.
-This allows you to benefit from cheaper energy prices during ‘Off peak’ hours when energy tends to be cheaper e.g. at night.
+This allows you to benefit from cheaper energy prices during ‘off-peak’ hours when energy tends to be cheaper eg at night.
 Economy 7 requires a special multi-rate meter to be installed at your home.

 Energy Efficiency Scheme and grants

-There are grants and schemes available to help you make your home more energy efficient.
+There may be grants and schemes available to help you make your home more energy efficient.
 Take a look at this energy grants calculator from GOV.UK to see which grants you may be eligible for.